microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/crosstenantaccesspolicyinboundtrust.md

 ---
 title: "crossTenantAccessPolicyInboundTrust resource type"
-description: "Used to define which conditional access claims you want to accept from other organizations via your cross tenant access policy configuration."
+description: "Used to define which conditional access claims you want to accept from other organizations via your cross-tenant access policy configuration."
 author: "jkdouglas"
 ms.localizationpriority: Medium
 ms.prod: "microsoft-identity-platform"